Chopper (motorcycle): The Bob-Job Era, 1946–1959

 Before there were choppers, there was the bobber, a motorcycle that had been "bobbed", or relieved of excess weight by removing parts.
 With the intent of making the bike lighter and faster, the fenders would often be removed, or at least to make it look better in the eyes of a rider seeking a more minimalist ride.
+There are many common features between bobbers and the later choppers, with choppers differentiated by more radical modifications, especially frame tube and geometry modifications intended to make the bike longer.

 The heavily valanced fenders of the 1940 Indian 440 four.

 An early example of a bobber is the 1940 Indian Sport Scout "Bob-Job" which toured in the 1998 The Art of the Motorcycle exhibition.
 Indian Scouts and Chiefs of the time came with large, heavily valanced fenders, nearly reaching the center of the wheel on the 1941 Indian Series 441, while racing bikes had tiny fenders or none at all.
-The large bikes exemplified the "dresser" motorcycle aesthetic and provided a counterpoint to the minimalist bobber, and café racers.
+The large bikes exemplified the "dresser" motorcycle aesthetic and provided a counterpoint to both the minimalist bobber and the café racer.

-In the post–World War II United States, servicemen returning home from the war started removing all parts deemed too big, heavy, ugly, or not essential to the basic function of the motorcycle, such as fenders, turn indicators, and even front brakes.
-The large, spring-suspended saddles were also removed in order to sit as low as possible on the motorcycle's frame.
+In the post–World War II United States, returning servicemen began the bobber trend by removing all parts deemed too big, heavy, ugly, or not essential to the basic function of the motorcycle, such as fenders, turn indicators, and even front brakes.
+The large, spring-suspended saddles were also removed to allow the riders to sit as low as possible on the motorcycles' frames.
 These machines were lightened to improve performance for dirt-track racing and mud racing.
-In California, dry lake beds were used for long top speed runs.
-Motorcycles and automobiles ran at the same meets, and bobbers were an important part of the hotrod culture that developed in this era.
+In California, dry lake beds were used for long top speed runs, as were similar desolate spaces such as unused airstrips in other parts of the country, as well as public streets in illicit street racing.
+Motorcycles and automobiles ran at the same meets, and bobbers were an important part of the hot rod culture that developed in this era.

-The first choppers were built in America and were an outgrowth of the milder customization trend that had originated after WW2 when returning soldiers and others began modifying cars and motorcycles, frequently to improve performance in top-speed races on dry lake beds in Southern California and similar desolate spaces such as unused airstrips in other parts of the country, or on the street for street racing.
-These early modified motorcycles were known as "bobbers", and there are many common features between bobbers and choppers, with choppers differentiated by more radical modifications, especially frame tube and geometry modifications ("chopped" by welding) intended to make the bike longer.